pub struct TextBox<T> {

 This is exposed in case the user wants to do additional drawing based on properties of the text.

-This is not valid until layout
+This is not valid until layout has been called.

 §impl<T> TextBox<T>where